 The Townsend Fire-EMS Department, 13 Elm Street, P.O.
 Box 530, Townsend, MA 01469, is seeking applications to fill On-Call Firefighter positions.
-Candidates meeting the qualifications outlined below and included in the On-Call Firefighter, Town of Townsend Job description, are to mail or hand deliver their intent with resume, town job application and attached references to Chief Mark Boynton.
+Candidates meeting the qualifications outlined below and included in the On-Call Firefighter, Town of Townsend Job description, are to mail or hand deliver their intent with resume, town job application and attached references to Chief Shepherd.
 Applications will be accepted at any time and retained at Townsend Fire-EMS Headquarters until such time as they are acted upon.

 Respond to fire, hazardous material, rescue and medical emergencies attend training and meetings as per department rules and regulations.

 Firefighting duties during emergencies involve the performance of hazardous tasks under emergency conditions in protecting life and property, and frequently require strenuous physical exertion under handicaps of smoke, extreme heat, gases and cramped surroundings.
 Work is of an emergency nature – fast paced and under pressure.